20+ Small Kitchen Ideas on a Budget

 3. Use a Single Bowl Sink

-Sinks with only one bowl offer increased worktop areas and are typically cheaper than those with two bowls.
-The splitters are gone; consequently, they get easier to clean and can be used to wash large pots and pans.
-This simple solution actually gives you more space needed for your food preparation activities.
+Sinks that have only one bowl provide more worktop space and are generally more affordable than those with two bowls.
+Without the dividing section, these sinks are easier to clean and can accommodate large pots and pans.
+This straightforward design actually creates more space for your food preparation activities.

 4. Implement the Concept of the Working Triangle

 Arrange your dishwasherrefrigerator, and oven/stove in a triangular layout.
-This setup helps make cooking easier and more efficient.
-Keep the distance between these three points between 12 and 30 feet so that everything is within reach when you’re cooking.
+This configuration makes cooking easier and more efficient.
+Keep the distance between these three points between 12 and 30 feet to ensure everything is within reach while you’re cooking.

 5. Galley or Pullman Kitchen Layout